entropyxyz/synedrion/README.md

 [coverage-image]: https://codecov.io/gh/entropyxyz/synedrion/branch/master/graph/badge.svg
 [coverage-link]: https://codecov.io/gh/entropyxyz/synedrion

+### A threshold signing library based on the CGGMP'21 scheme.

 **WARNING:** the library is a work in progress (see [Issues](https://github.com/entropyxyz/synedrion/issues)), and has not been audited.
 Use at your own risk.